Last week I came across amazing words describing how you should treat your website usability:

-So the first thing to do when analyzing how usable a site is should be to make sure people are able to easily find their way around no matter which page they first landed on.
+So, the first step in analyzing how usable a site is should be to ensure people easily able to navigate the site – no matter which page they first land on.
 When it comes to huge websites, breadcrumbs can be a great way to help users identify where they are located.

 Here are a few essential things you should know about breadcrumbs:

 1. Types of Breadcrumbs

 Generally, there distinguish three types of breadcrumbs (I usually recommend to stick to the first one because the latter two may create some sort of duplicate content problem):

 1. Location-based breadcrumbs: show the user where the current page is located relevant to the whole structure of the site:

 2. Path-based breadcrumbs: visualize the user’s path which brought him to the current page.
 These breadcrumbs are dynamic and are usually based on the search results.
 With this type of breadcrumbs one and the same page can be accessed through several paths: